 Can dogs consume CBD oil?

 Because dogs are mammals and have the same cannabinoid receptors as humans (just more concentrated), they can benefit from the use of cannabis.

 First, dogs cannot consume moderate to large quantities of THC.
 Dogs who have consumed moderate dosages of THC have experienced negative reactions.

 Occasionally, dogs that have consumed large doses of THC have thrown up.
 If your pup has consumed THC (in the form of an edible, tincture, or otherwise) and is showing any of the following signs, take them to the vet immediately.

-Dogs who could benefit from the THC compound, for example, a dog that has irritable bowel syndrome, can use cannabis with THC, but it MUST be in very small amounts.
-Usually, the small dosage of THC found in whole plant CBD products which is 0.3% or less, is enough.
+Dogs who could benefit from the THC compound can use cannabis with THC, but it MUST be in very small amounts.
+This can be the case of dogs suffering from irritable bowel syndrome.

-CBD on the other hand rarely reacts negatively towards dogs, and because it does not contain mind-altering properties, can be consumed in much higher dosages without risk of static ataxia or other negative reactions.
+CBD on the other hand rarely reacts negatively towards dogs; and, because it does not contain mind-altering properties, it can be consumed in much higher dosages without risk of static ataxia or other negative reactions.

 What is the proper dosage of CBD for pets?

 When looking for a CBD supplier for pets, make sure you go with a reputable company that has multiple positive testimonials.

 CBD can interact with your dog’s other medications, so check with your vet if your pet is currently taking anything to make sure you don’t disrupt their medication cycle.

 Providers can extract the CBD from two different sources.
 If you are in a legal state, CBD can be extracted from regular, female flowering marijuana plants.

 Veterinarian Gary Richter suggests a 20:1 CBD:THC ratio for pets who need the benefits of THC.
 For some conditions like cancer and pain, a combination of THC and CBD is best.

-However, the most prudent option is to stick with CBD dominant products with possibly a small amount of THC in them – like what’s found in a full spectrum CBD hemp oil.
+However, the most prudent option is to stick with CBD dominant products with possibly a small amount of THC in them like what’s found in a full spectrum CBD hemp oil.

 The company you buy from should provide the proper dosage guidelines.
-You can follow the table below as a guide, but make sure to ask your provider, as each concentration of medicine is varies from company to company.
+You can follow the table below as a guide, but make sure to ask your provider, as the concentrations of medicine vary from one company to another.

 If you are unsure, ask your supplier.
 Always start low and go slow.
 You can always increase the dosage, but once your pet has consumed the medicine, there is no going back, so play it safe and start small.

-It is important to note that the majority of pet CBD providers have such a small amount of THC that your pet is very unlikely to experience any negative reactions unless they consume an entire bottle or bag of treats.
+It is important to note that the majority of pet CBD products also contain a small amount of THC.
+So, your pet is very unlikely to experience any negative reactions unless they consume an entire bottle or bag of treats.

 In addition to the benefits CBD can provide to dogs, cannabis can help cats too.